pbhenson/vSPC.py/README.md

 mapping is retained for --vm-expire-time seconds (default 24*3600, or one day).

-The backend of vSPCServer serves three major purposes: (a) On initial load, all port mappings are retrieved from the backend.
+The backend of vSPCServer serves three major purposes:
+- On initial load, all port mappings are retrieved from the backend.
 The main thread maintains the port mappings after initial load, but the backend is responsible for setting the initial map.
-(This design was chosen to avoid blocking on the backend when a new VM connects.) (b) The backend serves all admin connections (because it has full knowledge of the mappings), (c) The backend can fire off customizable hooks as VMs come and go, allowing for persistence, or database tracking, or whatever.
+(This design was chosen to avoid blocking on the backend when a new VM connects.)
+- The backend serves all admin connections (because it has full knowledge of the mappings)
+- The backend can fire off customizable hooks as VMs come and go, allowing for persistence, or database tracking, or whatever.

 By default, vSPCServer uses the "Memory" backend, which really just means that no initial mappings are loaded on startup and all state is